-Learning from Nutrisystem reviews & complaints: Nutrisystem is one of the most popular commercial diets, and generally people say it works, as it rates highly for convenience and short-term weight loss.
+Learning from Nutrisystem reviews & complaints: Nutrisystem is one of the most popular commercial meal-delivery diets for both women and men, and generally people say it works, as it rates highly for convenience and short-term weight loss.

 Even so, you can find a lot of online complaints about Nutrisystem, which are worth reading if you are considering signing up for their diet.